3fon3fonov/DetExCal/README.md

-**DetExCal** is a simple SNR calculator with convinient GUI interface.
+**DetExCal** is a simple SNR calculator with a convenient GUI interface.
 It can calculate SNR vs. time and SNR vs. V-band magnitude.